 As an example, you can find the midpoint of a line using mee function.
 To use it double click on mee from sample variables tree, you will notice that (cur+cur)/2 will appear on result field of the calculator, you can type this function as well in the result field.
 Press enter and then click on the endpoints of a line.
 The coordinates of midpoint will appear in the result field of calculator palette.

 Using ‘CAL command:

-You can also perform calculations directly on the command line without opening calculator.
-As an example, if you want to make a circle in such a way that its center lies at a point midway between two existing points and radius is half of radius of an existing circle then follow these steps.
+You can also perform calculations directly on the command line without opening the calculator.
+As an example, if you want to make a circle in such a way that its center lies at a point midway between two existing points and radius is half of the radius of an existing circle then follow these steps.

 Start the circle command then type ‘CAL on command prompt (don’t forget to include the Apostrophe) and press enter.
 Then type (END+END)/2 and press enter again, you will notice that cursor will change into a large pick box.
 Click at points close to the end point of the line, the center of the circle will snap to the midpoint of the line.

 Now again type ‘CAL and press enter, then type Rad/2 and press enter, Click on the existing circle whose radius you want to take for reference.
 The required circle will be made with the radius equal to half of the radius of circle selected.